 All contour maps of combined data from EPA and SFWMD projects are archived on the website http://serc.fiu.edu/wqmnetwork/CONTOUR%20MAPS/ContourMaps.htm and are updated quarterly.
-An example of such (Fig. 5) shows the distribution of salinity across the region.
+An example of such (Fig. 5) shows the median distribution of salinity across the region.
 Both freshwater sources and marine influences are visible using this approach.
 The major freshwater sources to the region are the Shark River/Slough system on the SW coast and the Taylor Slough/C-111 Basin in eastern Florida Bay.
 Southerly currents along the SW coast and Shelf moves water through the Keys passes and may impact the reef tract.

 Figure 5.
-Example of contour map of median salinity field for the region showing freshwater inputs and marine influence.
+Median salinity field for the region showing freshwater inputs and marine influence.

-The usual distribution of dissolved NO3 and NH4 are very different than that for salinity (Fig. 6).
-This implies that there are other factors responsible for their distributions, such a phytoplankton and seagrass uptake as well as N2 fixation and benthic remineralization.
+The usual distribution of dissolved NO_3^- and NH_4^+ are very different than that for salinity (Fig. 6).
+This implies that there are other factors responsible for their distributions, such a phytoplankton and seagrass uptake as well as N_2 fixation and benthic remineralization.

 Figure 6.
-Example of contour map of dissolved inorganic N (nitrate, nitrite, and ammonium) in the region.
+Median nitrate and ammonium in the region.

-In contrast, total phosphorus distributions often are very similar to salinity patterns, but only on the west coast (Fig. 7).
+In contrast, TP distributions often are very similar to salinity patterns, but only on the west coast (Fig. 7).
 This implies that the source of P on the Shelf is partially terrestrial and partly from southward transport of coastal waters from above Cape Romano.
 It is important to note that the CHLA concentrations are tightly coupled to TP availability (Fig. 8).

 Figure 7.
-Distribution of total phosphorus in the region.
+Distribution of median total phosphorus in the region.

 Figure 8.
-Distribution of chlorophyll a in the region showing the similarity to TP distribution.
+Median chlorophyll a in the region showing the similarity to TP distribution.